PrismarineJS/prismarine-world/README.md

 * [prismarine-viewer](https://github.com/PrismarineJS/prismarine-viewer) to view a world
 * [mineflayer](https://github.com/PrismarineJS/mineflayer) to use a world in a mc client
 * [flying-squid](https://github.com/PrismarineJS/flying-squid) to serve a world from a mc server
+* [schematic-to-world](https://github.com/rom1504/schematic-to-world) to add a mc schematic to a world

 ## API